Secure Your SHM: Set Up a Self-Custodial Wallet on Shardeum

 Agree to the terms, then create a strong password (minimum 8 characters).
 This password is used only to login to MetaMask wallet locally on your device.
 Note, you cannot recover the MetaMask login password itself — but you can reset it using your Secret Recovery Phrase (SRP), which we will cover right below.
 Aftering creating your MetaMask password, click on “Create a new wallet” again.

 On the next screen, you’ll be prompted to secure your wallet using a Secret Recovery Phrase (SRP) — a unique 12-word phrase.
 Choose “Secure my wallet (recommended)” to proceed and follow the instructions.
-This phrase is the only way to recover your wallet if you ever lose access, so make sure to store it safely and offline.
+This phrase is the only way to recover your wallet due to accidental app deletion, crashes or local password recovery, so make sure to store it safely and offline.

 After clicking Next, you’ll be asked to confirm your SRP by selecting the words in the exact order they were shown.
 Once confirmed, MetaMask will display a message indicating that your wallet is ready to use.
 It will also remind you where to find your recovery phrase later, in case you need to back it up again in the future.